TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 ### ScriptPauseQueue

-Pause download queue during executing of postprocess-script
+Pause the download queue during the executing of the post-process script.

-*Enable the option to give CPU more time for postprocess-script.
+*Enable the option to give the CPU more time for postprocess-script.
 That helps to speed up postprocess on slow CPUs with fast connection (e.g. NAS-devices).*

 !!! success ""